pamosima/network-mcp-docker-suite/README.md

     external: true
 ```

-#### LibreChat Network Configuration
+#### Example: LibreChat Integration

-Configure LibreChat to use the same network by creating a `docker-compose.override.yml` in your LibreChat project:
+If using LibreChat specifically, configure it to use the same network by creating a `docker-compose.override.yml` in your LibreChat project:

 ```yaml
 # docker-compose.override.yml for LibreChat